Soares da Costa - Antibiotic and herbicide discovery

 Validation and characterisation of novel antibiotic and herbicide targets

 In this project, novel antibiotic and herbicide targets are initially validated by generating gene knockouts in pathogenic bacteria and weeds employing contemporary techniques such as recombineering (in collaboration with Dr Mark Sutton, Public Heath England), dsRNA (in collaboration with Dr Kim Plummer, AgriBio) and CRISPR/Cas9 (in collaboration with Dr Anthony Gendall, AgriBio).
 Once targets are identified, the structure, function and regulation of these proteins are characterised using a wide range of biochemical and biophysical techniques, including recombinant protein expression & purification, enzymology, mass spectrometry, circular dichroism spectroscopy, analytical ultracentrifugation and structural biology (in collaboration with Dr Santosh Panjikar, Australian Synchrotron).
-This project will be co-supervised by A/Prof Matthew Perugini (Department of Biochemistry and Genetics, La Trobe University).

 Design and characterisation of novel antibiotic and herbicide classes